alexander-zuev/supabase-mcp-server/README.md

   <strong>Let Cursor & Windsurf interact with Supabase</strong>
 </p>

-Implementaton of Supabase MCP server that enables Cursor and Windsurf to interact directly with Supabase PostgreSQL database.
+Implementation of Supabase MCP server that enables Cursor and Windsurf to interact directly with Supabase PostgreSQL database.
 It provides a set of database management tools that work seamlessly with these IDEs through the MCP protocol.

 ## Key features
 - 💻 Works with both Windsurf and Cursor IDEs